Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Related works

 \subsection{Graph-based line-shaped object detection}

 Taken images as input, graph-based methods can directly output the graph representing target objects.
 Iterative graph growing is the most commonly used technique, which generates vertices along with the line-shaped object starting from an initial vertex.
-Past works focusing on other line-shaped objects are similar to our task, such as road lane detection \cite{homayounfar2018hierarchical,homayounfar2019dagmapper}, road network detection \cite{bastani2018roadtracer,tan2020vecroad,li2018polymapper} and road curb detection \cite{zhxu2021icurb}. \textit{RoadTracer} \cite{bastani2018roadtracer} is believed to be the first work in this category.
+Past works focusing on other line-shaped objects are similar to our task, such as road-lane detection \cite{homayounfar2018hierarchical,homayounfar2019dagmapper}, road-network detection \cite{bastani2018roadtracer,tan2020vecroad,li2018polymapper} and road-curb detection \cite{zhxu2021icurb}. \textit{RoadTracer} \cite{bastani2018roadtracer} is believed to be the first work in this category.
 In \cite{bastani2018roadtracer}, the authors trained a multi-layer CNN and successfully extracted the graph of very large road networks.
-Liang \textit{et al.} \cite{liang2019convolutional} directly worked on road boundary detection in the BEV point cloud map.
+Liang \textit{et al.} \cite{liang2019convolutional} directly worked on road-boundary detection in the BEV point-cloud map.
 They facilitated semantic segmentation by direction map prediction and proposed cSnake for iterative graph growing.
 To better solve the graph growing task, line-shaped object detection was first analyzed from the perspective of imitation learning in our previous work \textit{iCurb} \cite{zhxu2021icurb}. \textit{iCurb} presented superiority over other works on road curb detection owing to the training strategy and graph growing policy.